 Richard G. Jones

-Richard G. Jones is the Annenberg Director of the John W. Gallivan Program in Journalism, Ethics, and Democracy at the University of Notre Dame.
+Richard G. Jones is the Walter H. Annenberg-Edmund P. Joyce Director of the John W. Gallivan Program in Journalism, Ethics, and Democracy at the University of Notre Dame.

 He has previously held visiting faculty positions at New York University and the University of Delaware; he also taught journalism at Rutgers University, American University and the University of Maryland.

-A graduate of the University of Delaware, Rich won internships at The Inquirer, The Boston Globe and The Chicago Tribune and served as editor in chief of the university’s student newspaper, The Review.
-As a senior, Rich received an honorable mention from the Associated Collegiate Press for his coverage of the 1992 Los Angeles riots.
+A graduate of the University of Delaware, he won internships at The Inquirer, The Boston Globe and The Chicago Tribune and served as editor in chief of the university’s student newspaper, The Review.
+As a senior, he received an honorable mention from the Associated Collegiate Press for his coverage of the 1992 Los Angeles riots.

 He holds a master’s degree from Columbia University’s Graduate School of Journalism, where he was awarded a Knight-Bagehot Fellowship.
 He has also advanced to Ph.D. candidacy in journalism studies at Maryland, where he is a Scripps-Howard Doctoral Fellow.